Azure-Samples/Azure-Maps-Locator/README.md

 Done!
 Your Azure Maps Store Locator infrastructure and website are ready.
 ```

+> **Note**
+> Upon initial application launch, a database will be generated, and demo data will be added.
+> Please be aware that this may result in some temporary performance fluctuations during the initial startup.

 For developers who need more control, follow the steps below to set up your development environment for the Azure Maps Store Locator.

 ## Prerequisites for Developers